Distributed antenna system: United States

 Historical regulatory challenges arise at the federal, state and municipal levels.
 However, regulations have been getting promulgated at the state and federal level, with Midwest states leading the way with state level regulations.
 Industry resources like The HetNet Forum (formerly The DAS Forum) also address regulatory issues in their conferences and communicate the outcome through their websites.

 Federal Communications Commission Rules: The FCC has promulgated the FCC Pole Attachment Order 11-50.

 Michigan: The METRO Authority, which regulates access to the utility right-of-way determined in 2004 that Distributed Antennae Network Systems are part of the landline infrastructure, and hence are subject to state regulation via an administrative determination.

 Ohio: The Public Utilities Commission of Ohio has issued a pole attachment rulings which require the utility to allow Distributed Antenna Systems in the utility right-of-way in August 2014.

-New York: in the aftermath of the 9/11 attacks on the World Trade Center in New York, all public safety agencies understood the importance of radio systems.
-The solution, was codified by the National Fire Alarm Signaling Code (NFPA 72), NYC Building Code Chapter 9, and NYC Fire Department Rule 3.
-In effect all large buildings in New York must now have a dedicated wireless two-way communications system for fire department use (FDNY ARCS).
+New York: In the aftermath of the 9/11 attacks on the World Trade Center in New York, all public safety agencies understood the importance of radio systems.
+The solution was codified by the NYC Building Code Chapter 9, and NYC Fire Department Rule 3.
+All high-rise buildings in New York must have a dedicated wireless two-way communications system for fire department use.
+This system is called FDNY Auxiliary Radio Communication System (commonly Referred to as ARCS).
+Such systems are required under Section 907.2.13.2 of the New York City 2014 Building Code.
 These systems allow on-scene communications throughout a building of any size.

+Australia

+The Industry designs and builds DAS systems in line with the joint operator document known as the Multi Carrier Forum (MCF).
+Currently the industry operates under MCF2025, although there was a It's important to note that the terminology in Australia to describe types of DAS somewhat differs to other regions.
+For example a 'Passive DAS" globally often refers to an offair repeater based system, whereas in Australia that is not the case.